 After accepting a verbal offer, selected candidates should sign and return the appointment letter to Human Resources as soon as possible.
 Access to network resources including university email systems cannot be granted until required documents have been submitted.
 All new staff members report to Human Resources within the first few days of employment to complete necessary forms and to be scheduled to attend an orientation program.

 The Immigration Reform and Control Act of 1986 requires that all staff hired by the university provide documentation to verify eligibility for employment in the United States.
 This verification should be presented to Human Resources on the first day of employment, but no later than the third business day after hire.
 Failure to provide proof of employment eligibility within the time period required by law may result in release from university employment.

 The university may use search firms for positions with special requirements, such as highly technical or senior-level positions, or in cases where needed to fill the position quickly.
-It is recommended that hiring managers consult with the Director of Employment and People Development prior to selecting a search firm or agency and during the initial engagement of the firm or agency for budget approval, assistance with contract development, and search planning.
+It is recommended that hiring managers consult with the Director of Talent Management prior to selecting a search firm or agency and during the initial engagement of the firm or agency for budget approval, assistance with contract development, and search planning.
 Search firms or agencies should be advised of their responsibility to conduct searches in accordance with this and other applicable university policies.

 Human Resources provides further resources to assist hiring managers in conducting staff searches in the online recruiting system and hiring toolkit.
 It is expected that hiring managers will familiarize themselves with and utilize resource materials to support the university’s goal of effective, consistent, and compliant search and selection processes.

 The university provides reasonable accommodation for applicants with disabilities.
 To request accommodation, candidates for employment should contact Human Resources.
 Hiring managers should consult with Human Resources about any requests for accommodation that arise during application and selection processes.